-At the end of each school year, pupils will be assessed within one of the following bands: Pre-Key Stage (PKS); Working Towards the curriculum (WT); Working at Expected (EXP); Working at Greater depth (GDS).
+At the end of each school year, pupils will be assessed within one of the following bands: pre-key stage (PKS), working towards (WT), working at expected (EXP) and working at greater depth (GDS).

 Pupils will be expected to demonstrate all the core skills on the progression table relevant to their year group to be assessed as EXP.